 When using transactions to stream messages, it is important to set enable.auto.commit to false.
 If set to true, the consumer periodically commits offsets without consideration to transactions.
-This means that the consumer may commit messages before a transaction has fully completed.
-By setting
+This means

 CHAPTER 6.
 DEVELOPING A KAFKA CLIENT

 Create a Kafka client in your preferred programming language and connect it to AMQ Streams.